Turok 2: Seeds of Evil: Development and release

 Seeds of Evil was originally designed to fit in a 12MB Nintendo 64 cartridge.
-Nevertheless, when cartridges prices fell, the storage was increased to 16MB, allowing the development team to add a multiplayer mode.
+Nevertheless, when cartridges prices fell, the storage was increased to 16MB, allowing the development team to add a multiplayer mode, influenced by GoldenEye 007.
 The multiplayer levels were designed so that players could have all sort of mobility, including running, jumping, climbing and swimming.
 According to Dienstbier, this freedom of movement "means that [players] have a lot less predictable death match play because [they] have far more possible escape routes within each level".
 Compared to the single-player levels, the multiplayer maps feature more basic geometry.
 This choice was made to ensure there was little to no slowdown and a smooth frame rate.
 The cartridge size was ultimately increased to 32MB, which was the largest size for a Nintendo 64 game at the time.
 The actual development of the game took overall 21 months to complete and over 10,000 hours of game testing were reportedly conducted.

 In May 1998, a demonstration of the game running in high-resolution mode was presented at the Electronic Entertainment Expo.
 With a marketing budget of $9 million, the game was fairly anticipated and worldwide retailers ordered 1.75 million copies of the game before launch.
 Seeds of Evil was originally planned to ship in October 1998 for Acclaim Entertainment's "TurOctober" event, but the release date was pushed back to November.
 It was pushed back again to December due to minor bugs preventing the game from receiving Nintendo's approval.
 The game was released in North America on December 10, 1998.
 The game was rescheduled for a European release on December 18.
 This delay was due to problems in fitting the game on the 32MB cartridge.
 In Japan, the game was released on June 18, 1999, as Violence Killer: Turok New Generation (バイオレンスキラー TUROK NEW GENERATION).
 A different game set in the same fictional universe, also titled Turok 2: Seeds of Evil, was released for the Game Boy Color alongside the Nintendo 64 game.
 A port of the game was released for Microsoft Windows on February 9, 1999.
 The port was developed from the ground up by a studio based in Salt Lake City and supports GameSpy for online multiplayer.